Omerr/research-guide/chapters/02 - Part 2 - Part 2 - Research Management Methods/05-the-research-tree.md

    Profile  Logging  DB Analysis
     (Yellow) (Yellow) (Yellow)
 ```

+(Note: the Yellow status means "uncertain, needs investigation" - more on this later.)

 Each approach is an investigation you could run to answer the question.